Association: Membership Drive 2025

 Now we perform a simple simulation.
 If the candidate motivates as little as half of the postulated 30,000 Does Not Vote group in their district to vote for them, then the candidate could find themselves firmly in 20,000-vote territory; a probable win.

-aims to increase our local PPC member rosters to a minimum maintenance level of 1,000 active members in each district.
+membership drive for 2025 aims to increase our local PPC member rosters to a minimum maintenance level of 1,000 active members in each district before the next election.

 Phase 1

-Based on the numbers in the simulation above (15,000 of the DOES NOT VOTE demographic in each district), an electoral district association supports their candidate to build a core of 250 active members (5,000 votes) in their district.
-This establishes the public relations, fundraising and logistics base for local operations.
+The electoral district association supports their candidate to build a core of 250 active members (5,000 votes) in their district.
+This establishes the public relations, fundraising, and logistics base for local operations.

 Phase 2

 Then add 250 new members.
 Then add 250 new members.
-Then add 250 new members for a total of 750 new members which translates into 15,000 additional votes.
+Then add 250 new members for a total of 750 new members.
+This is drawn largely from the Does Not Vote group and provides an additional 15,000 votes.

 Phase 3

-This almost certainly secures a Purple MP Seat.
+This almost certainly secures a People's Party MP Seat.
 How?

 Active members commit to recruit one new PPC Member!

 That is the plan for every active member.
 Buy or renew your PPC membership today.
 Then recruit ONE PERSON to join the People's Party of Canada.
-Then do it again.
-And then do it again.
+Then they do it once.
+And they do it once.
+Done!

-The association, candidate, and member activities detailed in this section will mobilize PPC members - the grassroots of your town - to evangelize for your candidate and win their place in the House of Commons!
+The association, candidate, and member activities detailed in Operation: Plus One will mobilize PPC members - the grassroots of your town - to share the story of your candidate and win the right to be your representative in the House of Commons as a PPC MP!

 Make Your Mark!